nabormendonca/gpt-4v-enade-cs-2021/questions/q04-eng.md

 **Expert scoring of ChatGPT-4 Vision's first response based on the response standard**

 The truth table produced by ChatGPT-4 Vision is correct according to the response standard.
-However, since the model does not have the capability to generate diagrams, and was not explicitly instructed to "draw" a circuit using some textual notation, it merely described the gates that would be part of the requested circuit.
-As the question explicitly asks the respondent to draw a circuit, only half of the points for this question are attributed to the model's response.
+However, since the model cannot currently generate domain-specific diagrams, and was not explicitly prompted to "draw" a circuit using some alternative textual notation, it gets only half of the question's total scores.

 Total scores: 5.0/10.0 (50/100)